Poppy Seed Dressing (Creamy and Healthy!) | with video

 How to Make this Poppy Seed Dressing

 It’s a simple and straightforward dressing that goes great on salads with fruit toppings but could easily stand its own on a salad topped with vegetables too.
-(Psst: Come back Monday for a salad recipe that this creamy poppy seed dressing is perfect on!).
+This poppyseed dressing would be fantastic for spinach salad as well.
+Psst: Come back Monday for a salad recipe that this creamy poppy seed dressing is perfect on!).

 As a bonus, it’s likely you already have all the ingredients you need in your pantry and fridge.